 Some nursing homes use electronic medical records.
 If the records are organized, it may make more sense to leave the records in that order.

-Nursing home records can be much more complex and more time-consuming for Legal Nurse Consultants to organize than other types of medical records.
+However, paper nursing home records can be much more complex and more time-consuming for Legal Nurse Consultants to organize than other types of medical records.
 Because the resident's stay might be months or years, nursing home records are often voluminous.
 Many nursing homes don't have a medical records department so when the chart is thinned, the thinned records many be stored "as is" and not put into any particular order.
-Since the records may be thinned numerous times over the course of the resident's stay, the records may be very mixed up by the time the LNC receives them.
+Since the records may be thinned numerous times over the course of the resident's stay, the records can be very mixed up by the time the LNC receives them.

 Nursing home records have different chart sections than other organizations and the contents may be different from their hospital counterparts.
 Below are categories that can be used to organize nursing home records.
 The categories and order can be altered to LNC or attorney preference.

 - Admission face sheet

 - Living Will.
 Although this form may have been signed prior to admission, it can be placed behind documents from the admission date.

 - Durable Power of Attorney.
 This form may also have been signed prior to admission.

 - Transfer forms generated by the nursing home when it is sending a resident to a hospital.
 These should be the last forms in this section.